FitzwilliamMuseum/ahrc-linking-islands/_events/2020-03-05-st-johns-college.md

 *6th March:* 10am - 4pm at St Edmund's College.
 This will be workshop style.

 #### Day 2 Schedule tentative

+You will find us in the Garden room.

 [Open hangout link](https://meet.google.com/pnt-qnts-udg)